harshonedev/one_atta/DOCS/INVOICE_SHIPMENT_USER_API_DOCS.md

 ### Features Added
 - ✅ Admin invoices include Shiprocket tracking details
 - ✅ User can view their invoices
-- ✅ User can download their invoices
+- ✅ User can download their invoices as PDF
 - ✅ User can get tracking info from invoices
+- ✅ Invoice generates as PDF with professional formatting
 - ✅ Invoice PDF displays AWB, courier, tracking URL
 - ✅ Access control (users can only see their own invoices)
+- ✅ Direct PDF download functionality

 ---